intrinio/ruby-sdk/docs/ZacksApi.md

 opts = {
   identifier: "AAPL", # String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID)
-  start_date: nil, # String | Limit ratings to those on or after this date
+  start_date: nil, # Date | Limit ratings to those on or after this date
-  end_date: nil, # String | Limit ratings to those on or before this date
+  end_date: nil, # Date | Limit ratings to those on or before this date
   mean_greater: nil, # Float | Return only records with a mean (average) higher than this value
   mean_less: nil, # Float | Return only records with a mean (average) lower than this value
   strong_buys_greater: nil, # Integer | Return only records with more than this many Strong Buy recommendations